bartelsjoshuac/Corduroy/README.md

 In 2023/24 several clubs attempted to adapt an existing application and service called [GroomerTrack](https://www.groomertracker.com/), however it is cost prohibitive to both the club and the end user requring a financial obligation from each end.
 As a board member for the [Vail Pass Winter Recreation Area](https://www.facebook.com/profile.php?id=100039877668899), I helped evaluate this solution.
 This application is geared towards non-motorized users (cross county and skate skiing) and contains features unique to that activity, while lacking features desired by motorized users.
 As a result it proved to be unpopular and is not currently planned for use by one of the largest organizations for 2024/25.

-Corduroy aims to create a simnple interface for these "groomers" to enter their reports directly via a website (or app), allow a CSAA admin to approve and/or modify/approve the report before publishing it for the general public to view in an equally simple website(app).
+Corduroy aims to create a simple interface for these "groomers" to enter their reports directly via a website (or app), allow a CSAA admin to approve and/or modify/approve the report before publishing it for the general public to view in an equally simple website(app).

 The application is written in Python using the Django framework with a PostgreSQL database and runs as a Docker container with just two images (more on that later).
 The user interface is mobile friendly HTML and JavaScript utilizing Alpine.JS as the client side framework.

 ## Project Details
 Project 1 was built of the same concepts we learned in Django with the DogAPI and using all Django code.

 For project 2 started to re-design in Ember, as Ember is what I did in the client side lab exercise.
 Ember is extremely large (60k files and 325mb) before you write a single line of code.
 Ember was also broke mid project with the release of a bad Beta 6 as the LTS version (which can be corrected by forcing 5.8 as 6 was still broke as of 11/27).
 Ember made commits extremely time consuming, and build times were extremely long with Ember.
 You have to rebuild for every change which meant changing a single line of code would need 10 minutes to test, even on a 16 core machine.
 Dynamic testing was impossible (like in the lab) inside of Docker.
 That required running Django outside of Docker as well as PostGres, which added to the setup and took a step backwards from the deployment methodology.
+In general Ember was just to cumbersome and slow to work with for a project with this timeline.

 So I tried React which I had limited familiarity with (aka none).
 React, while not as cumbersome and large as Ember also proved to be very challenging and even more cumbersome to build as I was never ever to get the hot re-load to work properly in Docker (it works outside of Docker).
-Even with a persistant volume it only kinda works in Docker, which is to say sometimes it reloads changes, sometimes it does not, which is more frusterating as it makes it very hard to know what you are actualy testing.
+Even with a persistant volume it only kind of works in Docker, which is to say sometimes it reloads changes, sometimes it does not, which is more frusterating as it makes it very hard to know what you are actualy testing.
 Again I found myself waiting 5-10 minutes to test each change as I had to rebuild the React image with each code change to be certain I was testing the changes I had made.

 I did two all night sessions with each framework and had far more frusteration than success.
 I took a step back to my working Project 1 code base and did some research on how to proceed as both Ember and React were looking like I would never get something working like it had in Django, let alone be astetically pleasing.
+I had a significant time investment in Ember and React, with less to show for it than when I started.
 What I did do was learn a lot about the power of client side frameworks and specically Ember and React.

 I was semi-familiar with jQuery but in the name only.
 This led me to [Alpine.JS](https://alpinejs.dev/) which calls itself jQuery for the modern web.
 After playing with some samples, I was able to determine that it would provide everything I needed for my simple application.
 Specificaly it allowed me to do the following: